 Bedsores, which are also called pressure ulcers or decubitus ulcers, are a common health problem among residents in nursing homes across Pennsylvania and the nation.
 Philadelphia nursing home abuse lawyer Brent Wieand explains what causes bedsores, how to check a specific nursing home’s history of bedsores among residents, and what to do if you suspect that your elderly parent or grandparent is being abused or neglected at by nursing home staff members.

 All tissue needs a steady supply of fresh oxygen in order to maintain function and stay healthy.
 For example, deprivation of oxygen to the brain can result in a condition known as cerebral hypoxia, which can cause permanent damage or wrongful death if not treated swiftly and lead to the need for a PA nursing home law firm to talk with a nursing home lawyer in Philadelphia, PA.

 Though considerably less fragile than the brain, the skin and underlying tissue can also be badly damaged by a prolonged lack of oxygen.
 Over a period of weeks or months, oxygen deprivation can cause the victim to develop painful, raw, weeping sores that can easily become infected.

 The question is, why does oxygen deprivation occur?
 Unfortunately, the answer is typically inadequate care.
 If nursing home staff members regularly help residents ambulate, change their linens, and reposition them in bed, bedsores do not have a chance to develop.
 If bedsores are present, it typically means that the victim has been lying in the same position for an extended period of time, which indicates neglect of the resident.

-Medicare Nursing Home Compare, an online database maintained by the Centers for Medicare & Medicaid Services, is a subject I have written about in the past (such my as article compiling Medicare Compare’s -rated nursing homes in the Philadelphia area).
+Medicare Nursing Home Compare, an online database maintained by the Centers for Medicare & Medicaid Services, is a subject I have written about in the past.
 I mention it here because, in addition to rating nursing homes, Medicare Compare also features information about bedsores at each facility, including:

 In either case, you want to look for the lowest percentage possible.
 Ideally, this percentage will be even lower than the state and national averages, which are also included in the data.